sccnlab/labmanual/README.md

 - **What would you like to discuss during this week's meeting?**
   - Possible examples: an ongoing project, new data to share, a question about methods, career advice, a topic you've been thinking about lately, an interesting new paper you read...

-### Email lists
+#### Email lists
 We have an email list for sending emails to the entire lab when necessary ([sccnlabmembers@googlegroups.com](mailto:sccnlabmembers@googlegroups.com)).
 We also have an email list for sending emails to the lab meeting group ([sccnlabmeetings@googlegroups.com](mailto:sccnlabmeetings@googlegroups.com)).
 All lab members are on the lab meeting email list, but there are also some people on the list that aren’t members of the lab and are just interested in attending our lab meetings.
 Contact a lab coordinator to be added to the lab email lists.
+Only lab coordinators and Stefano currently have permission to send emails to these lists; emails sent by other people will bounce back.
+If you have something important you would like to send to the group, send it to a lab coordinator and they can send it out for you.

 There is also a lab email account that only the lab coordinator(s) and Stefano can access ([sccnlab@gmail.com](mailto:sccnlab@gmail.com)) - people often contact the lab (e.g. with feedback after participating in an online study) through that email address.

 ## Deadlines
 If you need something from Stefano by a particular deadline, please inform him *as soon as you are aware of the deadline* so that he can allocate his time as efficiently as possible, and make sure he is aware of it the closer it gets.
 Don’t be afraid to bug him about it.